Anynomouss/grin-for-muggles/transaction_buddy_system.md

 * Receiver must drop outputs build by the sender, replacing it with an equal value output with a non-fixed public-key, so basically replacing it with a normal transaction
 * There must some time involved before a transaction is dropped, or in case of a trusted buddy, perhaps a message being send to the Receiver to go online to receive funds.
 * How about spam to an intermediary.
 Can Alice and Charlie collude to spamm Bob, but Charlie will never finalize any transaction?
 Should not be a problem since each transaction requires new outputs to be on-chain.
 This should serve as a spam protection.
 Additionally, a maximum amount of transactions can be set by bob to be stored for his receiver friend.
 * Can Bob screw over Charlie by not performing cut-through and publishing his outputs that do contain the public-keys online?
-I think yes, what would be the des-insentive?
-Should charlie scan and detect this?
+I think yes, what would be the disinsentive?
+Should Charlie scan and detect this?
 Bob sees multiple outputs with the same blinding factor/pub-key being re-used.
 * Both Alice and Bob need access to the same pubkey information.
 * Can a random attacker anoy Bob enough to stop him from relaying transactions for Charlie?
 Yes, in theory, but Bob can simply put a maximum to the number of transaction to accept from a single Sender.

 ## References
-Bulletin Board System discussoin on Grin forum: https://forum.grin.mw/t/grin-bulletin-board-discussing-four-options-and-select-one-for-bounty/9822/14
+Bulletin Board System discussion on Grin forum: https://forum.grin.mw/t/grin-bulletin-board-discussing-four-options-and-select-one-for-bounty/9822/14
 <br/>
 Transfer protocol: https://forum.grin.mw/t/what-is-the-most-critical-problem-of-grin/9424/62<br/>
 Contract wall: https://gist.github.com/phyro/1046022377fcb1886a1b4f6500f23773